In Your House 8: Beware of Dog

 In Your House 8: Beware of Dog was the eighth In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 The event was originally only scheduled to take place on May 26, 1996, from the Florence Civic Center in Florence, South Carolina, but a second night of the event also took place on May 28, 1996, at the North Charleston Coliseum in North Charleston, South Carolina.

-Due to a severe thunderstorm, the power went out during the broadcast on May 26, resulting in only two matches being shown on pay-per-view and a series of dark matches.
+Due to a severe thunderstorm, the power went out during the broadcast on May 26, resulting in only two matches being shown on pay-per-view and a series of matches where the building had very little power.
 As a result, a second night titled "Beware of Dog 2" was scheduled for May 28.
 The two matches televised from the May 26 event were shown again at the beginning of the rescheduled pay-per-view.
-The event is available to stream on the WWE Network as one event, with no mention of the blackout.
+The event is available to stream on the WWE Network as one event.

 To date, this is the promotion's only pay-per-view event to be held in South Carolina.
 This event marked the end and disbanding of the Million Dollar Corporation with Ted DiBiase leaving for WCW and joining the nWo.

 Background

-In Your House was a series of monthly pay-per-view (PPV) shows first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
+In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
 They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
-In Your House 8: Beware of Dog was scheduled to take place on May 26, 1996, from the Florence Civic Center in Florence, South Carolina.
+In Your House 8: Beware of Dog was originally scheduled to only take place on May 26, 1996, from the Florence Civic Center in Florence, South Carolina.
 The name of the show was based on the rivalry between Shawn Michaels and The British Bulldog.

 Due to a severe thunderstorm, the power went out during the event, resulting in only two matches being shown on pay-per-view and a series of dark matches not aired on television.
-The televised event was rescheduled as "Beware of Dog 2" and took place on May 28, 1996, at the North Charleston Coliseum in North Charleston, South Carolina.
+The televised event was rescheduled as "Beware of Dog 2" and took place on May 28, 1996, at the North Charleston Coliseum in North Charleston, South Carolina after a scheduled taping of their syndicated WWF Superstars program.
 The two matches televised from the May 26 event were shown again at the beginning of the rescheduled pay-per-view.